PTI has put country on road to progress: Qureshi

 Qureshi said foreign reserves were increasing and trade deficit was declining in Pakistan due to the PTI government’s policies.
 The economic diplomacy is producing positive results and foreign investors, companies were turning to Pakistan for investment.
 He said China-Pakistan Economic Corridor (CPEC), Belt and Road initiative were huge and milestone projects of the PTI government.
 The minister believed that CPEC was a game-changer in the region.

-He visited union councils in his constituencies NA-156 and NA-157 and attended wedding ceremonies and met numbers of delegations.
+He visited union councils in his constituencies NA-156 and NA-157 and attended wedding ceremonies and met a number of delegations.

 Federal Parliamentary Secretary Zain Qureshi, Punjab Minister Energy Dr Akhtar Malik and others accompanied him.